 Data Leakage and Loss

+According to 63% of businesses, the main security risk of BYOD is data loss or leakage.
 Whether your employee uses their personal device to access their mailbox or other business data, there is a risk for data leak and data loss.
-If a user falls victim to a phishing attack or malware, that device poses a huge threat to your organization.
-Once an attacker gains access to a device they can:

 - • Read and access all data on the device;

-- • Abuse stored credentials to access otherwise unauthorized resources in the corporate network.
-This is incredibly dangerous and hard to identify as it would appear to be normal legitimate access unless a data breach is reported;
+- • Abuse stored credentials to access otherwise unauthorized resources in the corporate network;

-- • Attackers can download and delete all business data, holding companies hostage if they wish to retrieve their data.
-This highlights the importance of backups for all pertinent data;
+- • Attackers can download and delete all business data, holding companies hostage if they wish to retrieve their data;

-Jailbreak is a term to describe the intentional removal of restrictions on devices.
-The most common case of this is to bypass limits of service providers.
-While this may make the device more user friendly for the individual – it poses increased risks for the organization.
+Jailbreak is a term used to describe the intentional removal of restrictions on devices.
+The most common case of this is to bypass the limits imposed by service providers.
+While this may make the device more user-friendly for the individual, it poses increased risks for the organization.

 It may be necessary for the company’s IT department to install software or configure a Mobile Device Management (MDM) system to protect corporate data.
-This poses another problem which may be seen as a violation of your employees and their privacy.
-Most employees would not give consent to any software that would track or monitor their usage of their own personal device.
+However, this poses another challenge as it may be seen as a violation of your employees’ privacy.
+Most employees would not give consent to any software that would track or monitor their usage of their own personal devices.